wg-lux/agl-anonymizer-flake/README.md

 # AGL Anonymizer

-AGL Anonymizer is a Django-based API that interacts with the AGL Anonymizer Pipeline to provide comprehensive image processing capabilities, specifically for anonymizing sensitive information using common German names, blurring, and OCR (Optical Character Recognition).
-This API is designed to facilitate the seamless integration of anonymization functionalities into various applications, ensuring privacy and compliance with data protection regulations.
+AGL Anonymizer is a Django-based API that interacts with the AGL Anonymizer Pipeline.
+This API is designed to facilitate the seamless integration of the anonymization functionalities in agl_anonymizer_pipeline into new applications, ensuring privacy and compliance with data protection regulations.

 ## Features of the pipeline

-- **Text Detection and Anonymization**: Leverages advanced OCR techniques to detect and anonymize text within images, safeguarding sensitive information.
-- **Blurring Functionality**: Includes customizable blurring options to obscure specific areas of an image, enhancing privacy.
-- **Image Saving**: Efficiently saves processed images in the desired format while maintaining high-quality output.
+- **Text Pseudonymization Interface**
+- **Sending And Recieving Data**
+- **Image Saving**
-- **Extensive Format Support**: Capable of handling various image and document formats for diverse applications.
+- **Extensive Format Support**
-- Pdf,
--

 ## Installation